 At SAGESS, we convey our commitment to society through various volunteering initiatives and partnerships.
-Since signing an agreement with the Ministry of Defence four years ago, we have promoted and encouraged employee participation in the French National Guard.
+Since signing an agreement with the Ministry of the Armed Forces (Ministère des Armées) four years ago, we have promoted and encouraged employee participation in the French National Guard.
 Employees who participate in reserve activities receive special professional support.
+In 2021, we also donated €1,800 to lodysséus, an ocean research and science outreach organisation.

-Due to the public health crisis in 2020, we were unable to continue certain initiatives this year.
+Due to the pandemic, over the past two years, we were unable to continue certain initiatives.
 We are eager to renew our partnerships and sponsorships as soon as the pandemic allows.